seborama/govcr/README.md

 ### Runtime transforming of the response before sending it back to the client.

 `ResponseFilters` is the flip side of `RequestFilters`.
 It receives the response Header / Body to allow their transformation.
-Unlike `RequestFilterFunc`, this influences the response returned from the request to the client.
-The request header is also passed to `ResponseFilterFunc` but read-only and solely for the purpose of extracting request data for situations where it is needed to transform the Response.
+Unlike `RequestFilters`, this influences the response returned from the request to the client.
+The request header is also passed to `ResponseFilter` but read-only and solely for the purpose of extracting request data for situations where it is needed to transform the Response.

 ## Examples